 Injury as a Guest

 If you get hurt on someone else’s property – whether it was at a shopping mall or at someone’s house – it can be both costly and frustrating.
 Depending on how dangerous the condition was that caused you to slip and fall, significant hospital bills, lengthy recovery time, and permanent debilitation could be on the horizon.
-The worst part about is that you had no idea that the area was dangerous, and had no warning.
+The worst part about the incident is that you had no idea that the area was dangerous, and had no warning.

 Fortunately, property owners have legal responsibilities to keep a property in good shape, so other people like you don’t get hurt on it.
 This responsibility can even extend to people other than the owner, like a property manager or a tenant, if they have enough control over the property.
 If the person in charge doesn’t follow through on their duty to keep you safe, and their oversight results in you getting hurt, then they should make sure that you get compensated for their negligence.
 They are, after all, responsible for what happened to you.